oss-review-toolkit/ort/README.md

 * Docker (and ensure its daemon is running).

-Change into the created directory and run `docker/build.sh`.
+Change into the directory with ORT's source code and run `docker build -t ort .`.

 ### Build natively